Broadcast Channels with Privacy Leakage Constraints: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 We considered the BC with privacy leakage constraints.
-Under this model, all four scenarios concerning secrecy (i.e., when both, either or neither of the private messages are secret) become special cases and are recovered by properly setting the leakage thresholds.
-Novel inner and outer bounds on the leakage-capacity region were derived and shown to be tight for SD and PD BCs, as well as for BCs with a degraded message set.
-Furthermore, we derived a condition on the allowed leakage values that differentiates whether a further increase of each leakage induces a larger inner bound or not.
-The condition effectively lets one (numerically) calculate privacy leakage threshold values above which the inner bound saturates.
-The coding strategy that achieved the inner bound relied on Marton's coding scheme with a common message, but with an extra layer of binning.
-Each private message was split into a public and a private part and the codebooks of the private parts were double-binned.
-Taking into account that the rate of the public parts is always leaked, the sizes of the bins in the extra layer were chosen to satisfy the total leakage constraints.
-The outer bound was derived by leveraging telescoping identities.
+Under this model, all four scenarios concerning secrecy (i.e., when both, either or neither of the private messages are secret) are special cases by appropriate choices for the leakage thresholds.
+Inner and outer bounds on the leakage-capacity region were derived and shown to be tight for SD and PD BCs, as well as for BCs with a degraded message set.
+The coding strategy that achieved the inner bound is based on a Marton-like codebook construction with a common message supplemented by an extra layer of binning.
+Splitting each private message into a public and a private part, a public message that comprises the public parts and the common message was constructed.
+To correlate the codewords for the private parts, we used the likelihood encoder.
+Its simple structure enabled a rigorous analysis of performance for the proposed scheme.
+Theorem \ref{TM:inner_bound} fixes a weakness of previous work by letting the eavesdropper know the codebook.
+The main tool needed was the likelihood encoder (Lemma \ref{LEMMA:uniform_approx}).